 I've put together a large amount of information on light bulbs and specific room lighting, and I hope you find it useful.

-With consideration for the energy policy act of 2007 (EPACT) which created energy efficiency standards for incandescent light bulbs (banning some of the most inefficient) in 2012, I will focus on energy efficient light bulbs such as compact fluorescents and LED light bulbs.
+With consideration for the Energy Policy Act of 2007 (EPACT), which created energy-efficiency standards for incandescent light bulbs (banning some of the most inefficient) in 2012, I will focus on energy-efficient light bulbs such as compact fluorescents and LED light bulbs.

-The kitchen is a room where lighting has great impact.
-It is all too easy to make mistakes in food creation with the wrong lighting, so choosing the right light bulb is very important.
+The kitchen is a room where lighting has a great impact.
+It is all too easy to make mistakes in food preparation with the wrong lighting, so choosing the right light bulb is very important.
 LED light bulbs could very well become the best in this area with their specific zone lighting, but compact fluorescent light bulbs are an excellent choice if you don't have billions to spend on LED technology.

-Light Your Kitchen with LED Light Bulbs
+Light Your Kitchen With LED Light Bulbs

 CRI is an acronym for Color Rendering Index, which is a measure of how "true" colors show up under the light of any given light bulb.
 As an example, the sun has a CRI of 100, so anything above 80 will represent colors very close to the way they show up in natural sunlight.

 Ovens Still Use Incandescent Light Bulbs